velaluqa/puppet-lumberjack/README.md

 This module is based upon https://github.com/electrical/puppet-lumberjack

-This updated module is in alpha stages and not yet formally tested.

-#Notice

-This module contains out of date documentation and is a work in progress.
-Once functionality is tested, documentation will be updated.
+This updated module is in the beta stage and although it is tested, not all scenarios may be covered.

 ## Usage